-Back in early December of last year I decided to try out bowling, which is also done at Village Market.
-Village Bowl’s ambiance is simple and airy with pops of colour.
+Back in early December of last year, I decided to try out bowling, which is also done at Village Market.
+Village Bowl’s ambience is simple and airy with pops of colour.

 On paying, you are given bowling shoes and instructions on how to bowl.

 One game is made up of ten rounds.
-So if you are a group of four for example, each of you would bowl ten times (taking turns) and that would make up one round.
-Prices are per each game.
+So if you are a group of four, for example, each of you would bowl ten times (taking turns) and that would make up one round.
+Prices are per game.

 Bowling was such a ball.
 It was so much fun.
 I can definitely see it becoming one of my favourite games to play.